connervieira/Predator/CONFIGURATION.md

     - `alerts_ignore_validation` is a boolean determines whether alerts will respect or ignore the plate validation format.
         - When this is set to `true`, if a plate fails the validation test, but matches an alert database plate, the alert will be displayed anyway.
         - When set to `false`, only plates that have passed the validation test will be checked against the alert database.
+    - `allow_duplicate_alerts` is a boolean determines whether a single license plate can trigger multiple alert rules.
+        - Setting this to `true` will cause Predator to check all guesses against all alert rules.
+This can lead to situations where alert rules with wildcards cause a single license plate to alert repeatedly, for each of its guesses.
     - `databases` is a list that contains strings, with each string pointing to either a local or remote license plate hot-list.
         - If a particular entry in this list is a file, the file path should be relative to the working directory.
             - For example, if your alert database is in `/home/pi/Data/alerts.json`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `"alerts.json"`, not the the full file path.